VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 is done based on the publisher of the event, so events published by one aggregate type go to one topic.
-We'd like to extend this to use multiple topics where we currently have one, perhaps partitioning based on a hash of the order ID in the message.
+We'd like to extend this to use multiple topics where we currently have one, perhaps partitioning based on a hash of the order ID in the message (this approach is often referred to as sharding).
 This would enable greater scale out for the application.

 ## Think about the UI differently